-Here’s an easy recipe for pan-seared Crispy Tofu that can be made on the stovetop in 15-20 minutes with just 3 ingredients.
+Here’s an easy recipe for pan-seared Crispy Tofu that can be made on the stovetop in 15 minutes with just 3 ingredients.
 You’ll find a million uses for this crispy tofu and fun ways to season it – adding it to meals you are already making- like Tacos, Buddha Bowls, Soups, Veggie Lo Mein or Thai Noodle Salad !
+If you rather bake your tofu in the oven, please visit this pot Baked Tofu -3 Ways!

 A fast and easy way to prepare tofu on the stovetop that turns out crispy and delicious every single time!
 The best part?
 It only takes a few minutes and you can season it however you like!
 Scroll down to see all the options.